Central Tibet Tour 8 Days Map

 Accommodation options in Lhasa have improved significantly in recent years, with many tourist-class hotels now offering comfortable stays.
 However, in smaller towns along the tour route, the facilities may be more basic, but you will always have the best available accommodation for each location.

-Clothing and Accessories for Tibet Travel:
+Clothing and Accessories for Central Tibet Tour:

 Given the high-altitude nature of Tibet, dressing appropriately is crucial to your comfort during the trip.
 Layered clothing is recommended to adapt to varying temperatures throughout the day.